forensic-architecture/timemap/README.md

 ## Overview

 TimeMap is a standalone frontend application that allows to explore and monitor events in time and space.
-TimeMap uses [mapbox](https://www.mapbox.com/) satellite imagery as a backdrop by default, and uses Leaflet and d3 to visually map information.
+TimeMap uses OpenStreetMap satellite imagery as a backdrop by default, but can also be configured to use [mapbox](https://www.mapbox.com/).
+It uses Leaflet and d3 to visually map information.

-The application is backend agnostic.
-It does, however, have some requirements regarding the format of data to be ingested.
-TimeMap works well in tandem with [datasheet-server](https://github.com/breezykermo/datasheet-server), particularly for journalist, activists and general users who are used to working using spreadsheets and just want a shell to visualize events.
+The recommended way to run a backend for timemap is using [datasheet-server](https://github.com/forensic-architecture/datasheet-server).
+This allows you to work with a spreadsheet or Google Sheet as a dynamic database for for timemap.

 TimeMap has the following high-level features capabilites: